Monthlyaway/meet/docs/prd/epic-1-gaming-voice-chat-platform-enhancement.md

 - **IV2**: Current room joining by name/URL remains functional alongside token-based joining
 - **IV3**: LiveKit room management integration works correctly with new backend room metadata

+### Story 1.4.5: GORM Integration and Database Migration

+As a **developer**,
+I want **to migrate from raw SQL to GORM ORM**, so that **future database operations are more maintainable and development velocity is increased**.

+**Acceptance Criteria:**
+1. GORM dependency is added to Go module with MySQL driver
+2. All existing models are updated with GORM struct tags
+3. Database connection is migrated from sql.DB to gorm.DB
+4. All repository methods are refactored to use GORM methods
+5. All existing tests pass with GORM implementation
+6. Database migrations are handled through GORM AutoMigrate
+7. Performance benchmarks show no degradation from raw SQL

+**Integration Verification:**
+- **IV1**: All existing API endpoints continue to function identically
+- **IV2**: Database operations maintain same performance characteristics
+- **IV3**: No changes to service layer interfaces or business logic

 ### Story 1.5: Token-Based Room Joining

 As a **gaming user with an access token**,